 We’ve answered if you can outsource your customer experience.
 But should you?

 The short answer: not every company needs to outsource their customer experience.
 However, that’s not super helpful in the context of this article.
 So let’s look at questions you can ask to determine whether it’s something you should consider.

 - What’s your CX plan?
 If you have a plan for using customer experience for both acquisition and retention, great!
 Conversely, if you don’t have a plan, it may be worth consulting with a vendor to help create one.

 - Do you have qualified CX agents now?
 Do they have the bandwidth for all mediums, including phone, email, online chat/bots, social media channels, etc.?
 Next, are they available before/after hours, weekends, and holidays?
 If you don’t have bandwidth with employees, you may want to consider outsourcing your customer experience management to a vendor.

 - Is your goal to be proactive?
 Traditionally, support agents and CX can be extremely reactive; agents react to issues and don’t spend much time on “surprise and delight.”
 An innovative CX vendor can change this.

 - Can you manage costs?
 Minimum wages in the U.S., are rising.
-We’re in the middle of a labor shortage.
+Labor and staffing issues remain volatile.
 I mentioned bandwidth and availability above.
 Hiring an outsourced vendor can help curb costs.
 Additionally, McKinsey research found that improved customer experiences can grow revenue by 5 to 10%, and can even cost 15 to 20% less.